Béliers de Kemper

 Béliers de Kemper (in English: Quimper Rams), known before the 2020–21 season as UJAP Quimper 29, is a French basketball club based in Quimper.
-The home arena of the club is the OS Michel Gloaguen, which has a capacity of 2,049.
+The home arena of the club is the Salle Omnisports Michel Gloaguen, which has a capacity of 2,240.
 The club currently plays in the LNB Pro B, the second highest level league of France.

 History

 In 1984, the two auspices of Quimper fusion; the Jeanne d'Arc and the Phalange d'Arvor, which gives birth the Union Jeanne d'Arc Phalange Quimper.
 L’UJAP was, at the beginning of the 1990s, the biggest club of France in term of college graduates (about 550).

 On 23 June 2020, the club announced a renaming to Béliers de Kemper.